 A young English actress who leapt from soap opera villainy to traveling through time and space as the Doctor's companion on a beloved sci-fi series.

-Millie Gibson's career trajectory reads like a script itself, a rapid ascent from television newcomer to a face known across Britain and beyond.
-She first captured attention on the long-running ITV soap 'Coronation Street,' where her portrayal of the complex and troubled Kelly Neelan earned her both viewer fascination and critical praise.
-Gibson brought a raw vulnerability to the role, navigating a character arc from manipulative teen to a more nuanced figure, and winning a National Television Award along the way.
-Then, in a move that placed her at the heart of British popular culture, she was cast as Ruby Sunday, the latest traveling companion on the BBC's enduring science-fiction phenomenon, 'Doctor Who.'
-Stepping into the TARDIS, she brought a fresh energy and modern wit to the franchise, facing down aliens and historical adventures opposite the Fifteenth Doctor.
-Her casting marked a new generation taking the helm of one of television's most iconic roles.
+Millie Gibson won a National Television Award for her portrayal of Kelly Neelan on the ITV soap 'Coronation Street.'
+She brought raw vulnerability to the role, navigating a character arc from manipulative teen to a more nuanced figure.
+She was then cast as Ruby Sunday, the traveling companion on the BBC's 'Doctor Who.'
+Stepping into the TARDIS opposite the Fifteenth Doctor, she brought fresh energy and modern wit to the franchise.
+Her casting marked a new generation taking the helm of one of television's most storied roles.

 1997–2012